Conscription

-As of 2023, many states no longer conscript soldiers, relying instead upon professional militaries with volunteers.
+As of 2025, many states no longer conscript their citizens, relying instead upon professional militaries with volunteers.
 The ability to rely on such an arrangement, however, presupposes some degree of predictability with regard to both war-fighting requirements and the scope of hostilities.
 Many states that have abolished conscription still, therefore, reserve the power to resume conscription during wartime or times of crisis.
 States involved in wars or interstate rivalries are most likely to implement conscription, and democracies are less likely than autocracies to implement conscription.
 With a few exceptions, such as Singapore and Egypt, former British colonies are less likely to have conscription, as they are influenced by British anti-conscription norms that can be traced back to the English Civil War; the United Kingdom abolished conscription in 1960.
+Conscription in the United States has not been enforced since 1973.
+Conscription was ended in most European countries during, or shortly after, the Cold war period, with the system still being in force in Scandinavian countries, Finland, Switzerland, Austria, Greece, Cyprus, Turkey and several countries of the former Eastern Bloc.